-The participant's list changes from year to year and is published on this website a few days before each annual Meeting.
+The participants list changes from year to year and is published on this website a few days before each annual Meeting.
 Every Bilderberg Meeting represents a diverse mix of backgrounds, views, generations and genders.
-Participants take part in the conference as individuals in their own right.
+Participants take part in the Meeting as individuals in their own right.

-Steering Committee members propose invitees to the Chairman, who consults with the other members of the Steering Committee and decides whether an invitation is issued or not.
-There is always comprehensive discussion to ensure maximum diversity in background, views, generations and gender.
+Steering Committee members propose invitees to the Chairman, who consults with other members of the Steering Committee.
+There is always a comprehensive discussion to ensure diversity in background, views, generations and gender.

-The meeting is closed to reporting journalists in order to encourage the highest level of openness and dialogue.
+The Meeting is closed to reporting journalists in order to encourage the highest level of openness and dialogue.
 As a result, there is no accreditation of journalists.
-Over the years journalists have attended à titre personnel.
+Each year journalists have attended à titre personnel.

-The conference has never sought any public attention.
-An annual press conference on the eve of the conference was held for several decades up until the nineties, but it was stopped due to a lack of interest.
-However, the list of participants, main topics and the location are always published before each conference.
+Bilderberg Meetings has never sought any public attention.
+An annual press conference on the eve of the Meeting was held for several decades up until the nineties, but it was stopped due to a lack of interest.
+However, the list of participants, main topics and the location are always fully published a few days before each Meeting.

 Participants are of course free to discuss ideas expressed at the Meeting in general terms and many do so every year.
 However, as in many meetings across the world, participants agree not to quote each other.
-This is to ensure that the participants feel they can speak freely in an environment of trust.
+This is to ensure that all participants feel they can speak freely in an environment of trust.

-Annual contributions by Steering Committee members cover the annual costs of the secretariat.
+Annual contributions by steering committee members cover the yearly costs of the small secretariat.
 The budget of the secretariat is limited to staff and administrative costs.
 The hospitality costs of the annual Meeting are the responsibility of the steering committee member(s) of the host country.
 Participation is by invitation only and there is no attendance fee.
 Participants take care of their own travel and accommodation costs.